-Holley Performance Products cannot and will not be responsible for any alleged or actual engine or other damage, or other conditions resulting from misapplication of the carburetor described herein.
-However, it is our intent to provide the best possible products for our customer; products that perform properly and satisfy your expectations.
-Should you need information or parts assistance, please contact our Technical Service Department at 1-270-781-9741, Monday through Friday, 7 a.m. to 5 p.m.
-Central Time; please have the part number of the product you purchased when you call.
+Holley Performance Products has written this instruction sheet for the installation of the 0-80555C Model 4175 universal spread-bore replacement carburetor.
+This instruction sheet contains all the information needed to install these carburetors.
+Please read all the WARNINGS and NOTES.
+They contain valuable information that can save you time and money.
+Holley Performance Products cannot and will not be responsible for any alleged or actual engine or other damage, or other conditions resulting from misapplication of the adapter described herein.
+However, it is our intent to provide the best possible products for our customers; products that perform properly and satisfy your expectations.
+Should you need information or parts assistance, please contact our Technical Service Department at 1-270-781-9741, Monday through Friday, 8 a.m. to 5 p.m.
+Central Time.
+Please have the part number of the product you purchased when you call.